qdtsne

 double qdtsne::Options::perplexity = 30 |

-Perplexity value that determines the balance between local and global structure.
-Higher perplexities will focus on global structure, at the cost of increased runtime and decreased local resolution.
+Perplexity value that determines how distances between neighbors are converted into conditional probabilities.
+Increasing the perplexity will reduce the changes in probability with respect to distance (i.e., greater entropy).
+In practice, this controls the balance between local and global structure in the final embedding.
+Higher perplexities will focus on global structure at the cost of increased runtime and decreased local resolution.

 This option affects all initialize()

-methods except if precomputed neighbor search results are supplied and Options::infer_perplexity = true
+functions except for the overload where precomputed neighbor search results are supplied and Options::infer_perplexity = true

 .
-In such cases, the perplexity is inferred from the number of neighbors in the supplied search results.
+In that scenarios, the perplexity is inferred from the number of neighbors in the precomputed search results and this setting is ignored.

 double qdtsne::Options::theta = 1 |

-Amount of approximation to use in the Barnes-Hut calculation of repulsive forces.
-This is defined as the maximum \(s/d\) at which a group of points can be approximated by their center of mass, where \(s\) is the maximum width of the box containing all points in the group (i.e., the longest side across all dimensions) and \(d\) is the distance from a point to the center of mass.
-Lower values increase accuracy at the cost of computational time.
+is defined as the maximum \(s/d\) at which a group of observations can be approximated by their center of mass, where \(s\) is the maximum width of the box containing all observations in the group (i.e., the longest side across all dimensions) and \(d\) is the distance from \(i\) to that center of mass.
+Lower values increase accuracy at the cost of increased compute time.